aprijunaidi/How-to-install-bibliometric-in-R-Studio/README.md

 The R programming language, with its powerful packages and libraries, is an excellent tool for conducting bibliometric analysis.
 One of the most popular R packages for bibliometric analysis is <b>bibliometrix</b>.
 It offers a comprehensive set of tools for importing data, analyzing publications, and building matrices for co-citation, coupling, collaboration, and co-word analysis.
 These matrices are crucial for performing network analysis and other data reduction techniques.

-# Install the bibliometrix package from CRAN
+# Step 1.
+Install the bibliometrix package from CRAN
 From the RStudio console, type the code below:
 ``` r
 install.packages("bibliometrix")